buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Once every key has been assigned its data, the next thing we need is the keymap, which tells the firmware what key gets sent to the computer when you press that switch.
 The list of keys will need to be in the same order as you defined your layout, so if you used sinistrodextral order then you shouldn't need to change keys around.
 The default generated layout matched my layout exactly, so I didn't need to change anything.
 If you need to, you can find the list of keycodes [here](https://docs.qmk.fm/keycodes_basic).

 Now that my JSON and keymap was fully defined, it was time to flash it onto the board.
 I typed `qmk compile -kb buukeeb -km default` in the terminal to compile the keyboard, and I got an error.
-Apparently, QMK wants you to include a URL inside the `keyboard.json` or it will refuse to compile.
+Apparently, QMK wants you to include a URL inside the `keyboard.json` or it will refuse to compile, and for some reason this critical line is not auto generated in the JSON...?
 So I had to add `"url":` followed by my project's GitHub link to the JSON, but if you don't have one yet you can just leave the URL itself blank.
 After adding this, the firmware compiled successfully.
 To flash it, I keep the boot button on my board pressed while plugging in the USB, and then I run `qmk flash -kb buukeeb -km default`, and after about 3 seconds, the keyboard has its firmware updated.
 I Googled a completely random [keyboard tester site](https://www.keyboardtester.com/tester.html), and made sure that all the keys were working.
 Not all keys will be properly detected by the website so you might need to test them outside as well.

 If for some reason one of your rows is misaligned (for instance, pressing the S key inputs an A), that means you missed a key in your keymap or in your layout.
 Try to find what key you can correctly press before the misalignment occurs, the issue will be in that area.

 The next thing I wanted was to add media keys.
 Usually keyboards will have an FN key to switch between F key overrides, but I don't have an FN key on my board design.
-Instead, I wanted to treat AltGR as a hidden FN key, since the key doesn't get a lot of use outside of placing the euro symbol or brackets on the Portuguese layout.
+Instead, I wanted to treat AltGR as a hidden FN key, since the key doesn't get a lot of use outside of placing the euro symbol or programmer brackets on the Portuguese layout.
 There are a few ways to go about doing this, the more popular option is to use layers, which allows you to have multiple defined keymaps and switch between them as needed.
 I opted to use key overrides instead, because I only wanted a few keys changed and because they support more complex behaviour.

 Adding a key override is just a matter of defining a struct like so: